ifsheldon/ideas_reifying/content/blog/select-html-declarative-rust/index.en.md

 3. `<a>` that is not class `link-to-documentation`
 4. `<p>` that is `misc` _unless_ it is also class `documentation`
 5. all the components that are one of `[li, ol, ul ...]`
-6. ........ this numbered list went a bit long, so I don't want to list it all.
+6. ........ this list went a bit long, so I don't want to list it all.

 How can I write CSS selectors to describe what I want?
 Also, I'd like to update these criteria programmatically, which means I have to do string manipulation that is essentially scrappy meta programming.
 I actually **did** it!
 But it's just painful when you embed a DSL inside a language in the form of strings.